amitkumardemo/Plant-Disease-Detection-System/README.md

 # 🌱 Plant Disease Detection System 🌿

-A project report submitted in partial fulfillment of the requirements of **AICTE Internship on AI: Transformative Learning** with **TechSaksham – A joint CSR initiative of Microsoft & SAP**........................................
+A project report submitted in partial fulfillment of the requirements of **AICTE Internship on AI: Transformative Learning** with **TechSaksham – A joint CSR initiative of Microsoft & SAP**.......................................

 ---